Last updated on April 22nd, 2017 at 04:13 am

 3) There are no free ITL (Interested Transaction List) in the block header (increase INI_TRANS och PCT_FREE for the segment).

-Views and Table to view enqueue and locks
+Views and Table to view Oracle enqueue and Oracle locks

 When is session is waiting on enqueue or lock, this can be session from V$session (in 11g and above) and v$session_wait